 - 80% of your company’s future revenue will come from just 20% of your existing customers (Gartner Group)

 - Attracting new customers will cost your company 5 times more than keeping an existing customer.
 (Lee Resource Inc.

 Cold calling is probably one of the most dreaded tasks for both old and new sales reps alike.
 That’s why any sales rep lucky enough to catch on has a true calling for the role.

-However, training and a little practice also helps.
+However, selling skills training and a little practice also helps.
 That’s why we at ForceManager have come up with some tips and advice that we want to share with you.